blastbeng/discord-tts-bot/README.md

 - cp .env.sample to .env and edit it with your paarams
 - cp one of the docker-compose(one of your choiche) file in the main dir to docker-compose.yml
 - run "./install.sh" or docker-compose up
-- if using the install.sh script you can use systemd to control the bot (systemctl start/stop/restart docker-compose@discord-voicebot)
+- if using the install.sh script you can use systemd to control the bot (systemctl start/stop/restart docker-compose@jerky-tts-bot)

 ### Bot Functions